NavAbility/NavAbilitySDK.jl/README.md

 # Notes and FAQ

-- **Which user should I use?** The Guest user is open and free for everyone to use.
-We recommend testing with this user, because it doesn't require any authentication.
-Note though, that the data is cleared on a regular basis, and that everyone can see your test data (all Guest users are created equal), so don't put anything in there that is sensitive.
-- **I have sensitive data, how do I create a user?** Great question, the NavAbility services completely isolate data per user and you can create a user at any point.
-At the moment we create users on demand because the services are changing as we develop them, and we want to make sure we can let everyone know as they do.
-Send us an email at [info@navability.io](mailto:info@navability.io) and we'll create a user for you right away.
+- **Where do I get login credentials?** The NavAbility platform is currently in private beta and we create users on demand.
+Send us an email at [info@navability.io](mailto:info@navability.io) and we'll get in contact and create a user for you.
 - Otherwise for any questions, comments, or feedback please feel free to email us at [info@navability.io](mailto:info@navability.io) or write an issue on the repo.

 # Example